 For such absorbing linings, innovative linings are offered by ITS, being in the matter - due to their excellent technical features and their small depth - the nec plus ultra.

-Those technologies are especially appropriate in case of semi-anechoic or anechoic rooms as well as for aero-acoustic wind tunnels in all branches of industry and for acoustic laboratory for universities or engineering school as well as for organisms of R&D in acoustics.
+Those technologies are especially appropriate in case of semi-anechoic or anechoic rooms as well as for aero-acoustic wind tunnels in all branches of industry and for acoustic laboratories for universities or engineering schools as well as for organisms of R&D in acoustics.

-In particular, a special attention should be paid to those technologies in the case of rehabilitation projects because they allow to obtain a better acoustic performance (namely: for low frequency) while increasing the volume available for acoustic measurements i.e. the test of sound sources of larger sizes is allowed (keeping the existing building envelope).
+In particular, realting to acoustics of measurement rooms and test benches, a special attention should be paid to those technologies in the case of rehabilitation projects because they allow to obtain a better acoustic performance (namely: for low frequency) while increasing the volume available for acoustic measurements i.e. the test of sound sources of larger sizes is allowed (keeping the existing building envelope).

 Article of Faist (whose representative in France is ITS) in the journal Aerospace Testing International (Septembre 2012)